 Frame Materials and Geometry

-The riding position of mountain bikes is more relaxed than hybrid bikes.
-You can read my comparison of hybrid vs. mountain bikes for more details.
+Mountain bikes have a more relaxed riding position than hybrid bikes.
+For more details, read my comparison of hybrid vs. mountain bikes.

 Mountain bike wheels are the widest of all bike types (excluding fat bikes).
 Low-end MTBs have clincher wheels (tires + tubes), while the more expensive ones almost exclusively use tubeless-ready wheels.